Skip to main content

 The compilation takes some time, so it might be a perfect moment to get some coffee.

-Step 16.
+Step 18.
 Set up all the assets required to run a local network, including binaries, chainspec, config, faucet, and keys.
 Also, spin up the network right after.
-The default network will have 10 nodes, with 5 active nodes and 5 inactive nodes.
+The default network will have 10 nodes and 10 instances of the sidecar, with 5 active nodes and sidecars and 5 inactive nodes and sidecars.

 Instructions for MacOS and Linux: